zalando-incubator/banknote/README.md

 // "$1234"
 ```

-We've noticed that many libraries lack a `currencyFormatter` function to place things in their correct positions — providing separate options instead.
-Unfortunately, separate options won't satisfy all possible locale settings.
+We’ve noticed that many libraries lack a `currencyFormatter` function to place things in their correct positions — providing separate options instead.
+Unfortunately, separate options won’t satisfy all possible locale settings.
 For example, `de-CH` requires placing `-` after the currency symbol, which is usually unsupported or results in an explosion of parameters.

 ## Formatting Options

-Here's a list of all the properties in formatting options obtained from the `formattingForLocale` call:
+Here’s a list of all the properties in formatting options obtained from the `formattingForLocale` call:

 ```js
 var formattingOptions = {